Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 Home Studio Lighting

-You can really go crazy with studio lighting, but we take a very simple approach.
+You can go crazy with studio lighting, but we take a straightforward approach.
 Why?
-Because dining often has simple lighting and we like to reflect that in the photos.
+Because dining often has simple lighting, we like to reflect that in the photos.

 For the majority of our photos, we use this kind of setup.

-I use a small flash (a Flashpoint eVOLV 200) and put it in a small soft box (Usually a Lastolite 24×24 EzyBox).
+I use a small flash (a Godox AD200) and put it in a small softbox (Usually the MagMod MagMox PRO 24″ octabox).
 I place the light slightly behind and above the subject area.
-If your subject was in the center of a clock and you were standing at the 6:00 o'clock position, I would place the light at either 10:00 or 2:00 – depending upon preference or ability to get the light in that spot.
+If your subject was in the center of a clock and you were standing at the 6:00 o’clock position, I would place the light at either 10:00 or 2:00 – depending upon preference or ability to get the light in that spot.

 Why this angle and position?

-In a home environment, I'm used to seeing food lit by window light.
-Since I'm never standing in front of the window to look at the food (because then it would be dark), I'm looking at it come a bit from the side.
-The bounce is just to make sure you have a good exposure on the front side.
+I’m used to seeing food lit by window light in a home environment.
+Since I’m never standing in front of the window to look at the food (because then it would be dark), I’m looking at it come a bit from the side.
+The bounce is just to ensure you have a good exposure on the front side.